L'etoile Duo

 Please consider joining The Renewal Series and L’Étoile Violin Duo family of supporters.
 Contributions of any kind are much appreciated, as even $25 can help us continue to provide impactful and transformative concerts.
 Donations can be made to the L’Étoile Violin Duo Fractured Atlas non-profit profile through the link below, and are fully tax-deductible.
 With your participation, we can help create a vibrant cultural community not only for the present, but also for the future.

-We are grateful for the generous donations which have made our projects a reality: Julia Wong and Eric Cortell; Katie and Paul Buttenwieser; Maureen and Dan Gordon; Susan and Dennis LaRosee; Katherine Paget; Sue and Bernie Pucker; David Walton.
+We are grateful for the generous donations which have made our projects a reality: Julia Wong and Eric Cortell; Katie and Paul Buttenwieser; Maureen and Dan Gordon; Susan and Dennis LaRosee; Emily Levy; Katherine Paget; Sue and Bernie Pucker; David Walton.
 Thank you!

 Donate now at Fractured Atlas!